Illinois Supportive Living Program / Medicaid HCBS Waiver

 Before You Apply

 Prior to submitting an application for the Illinois Supportive Living Program, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 As part of the application process, applicants will need to gather documentation for submission.
-Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
-Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, bank statements up to 60-months prior to application, and proof of income.
+A common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Application Process

-To apply for the SLP Waiver, one must apply for IL Medicaid.
-This can be done via one’s local Department of Human Services’ Family Community Resource Center (FCRC).
-One can find their local office here.
-Alternatively, persons can call the Bureau of Customer Inquiry and Assistance at 1-800-843-6154 to locate one’s local office.
+To apply for the SLP Waiver, one must apply for IL Medicaid via their local Department of Human Services’ Family Community Resource Center (FCRC).
+One can find their local office by using the Office Locator or by calling the Bureau of Customer Inquiry and Assistance at 1-800-843-6154.
 A needs assessment will be completed as part of the application process to determine if the Nursing Home Level of Care need is met.

 Approval Process & Timing